johanlindberg/Spotify-puzzles/ticketlottery/README.md

 Spotify Judge
 -------------

 First time around I got a `Run Time Error` and I managed to crash my program with the input `100 1 2 3` so that's fair enough.
 I fixed that with a Diaper but now the judge says: Wrong Answer.

-The nerve!!!
+Ok.
+I think I've found the problem.

+    > python2.6 s1.py
+    10 10 2 9^D
+    1.0

+It cannot be guaranteed (probability 1.0) that the whole group go if the one person in the lottery who's *not* in the group is drawn before any of the others.